How to Turn Your Cats and Dogs into Best Buds!

 Don’t try to force it!

 You should never force your puss and pooch to hang out against their will - how would you like it if you were locked in a room with a weird stranger, with no way of escaping?!

-Always make sure that their essential areas are kept separate - your pets need space too!
+Always make sure that you have all the happy cat essentials and their areas are kept separate - your pets need space too!
 Both of your pets need their own food and water bowls, and the cat’s bowl should be kept far away from the dogs!
 The same is true for their bed areas - both your kitty and your pooch will sleep more soundly if their bed areas are inaccessible to their new friends.

 Finally, always make sure that your kitty has a clear exit route when they are spending time with their poochy pal.
 Cats can be stubborn and like to come and go of their own accord!

 One sure-fire way to keep your furry friends happy is to make sure you congratulate them for playing nicely together with lots of TASTY TREATS!